300ms/js-capstone-project/README.md

 The Game logic is, the player walks around the map, finds enemies, and destroys them.
 In a fight, for each enemy unit to get destroyed, the player earns 10 points.
 For each player character unit gets destroyed, the player loses 10 points.

+* In the boot scene, write a name and click on the "New Game" button to start a new game, or click on the "Highscores" button to see the high scores.

+* In the world scene, use arrow keys to move and try to find enemies.
+Use the "ESC" key to register your score and turn back to the boot scene.
+Use the "F1" key to register your score and turn back to the high scores scene.

+* In the battle scene, use arrow keys to move between options of menus and use the "SpaceBar" to select the currently active option.

 The Game contains:

 #### Scenes